 Before the end of the Civil War, in March of 1865, the U.S. Government started a temporary agency to assist the four million emancipated slaves in the South, helping them transition from a state of slavery to freedmen and women.

-The Freedman's Bureau followed five major areas of concentration:
+The Freedman's Bureau followed five significant areas of concentration:

 - Relief for both blacks and whites in war-torn and decimated areas

 - Regulating black labor under the newly found conditions

 - Enacting and administering justice for the black man